 A growing business deals with various points of operational challenges:

 - Services for clients (or product work)

 - Internal management sessions or considerations

-Even if your core team (the billable one) isn’t used to a project management system in managing projects and clients, the company will likely benefit from using one.
+Even if your core team (the billable one) isn’t used to a project management system in managing projects and managing clients, the company will likely benefit from using one.

 Smaller teams would find themselves struggling with a more robust platform like Jira.
 Measuring velocity is integral for larger teams, and integrations with other Atlassian systems like Bitbucket or Confluence are incredible for large organizations, but not a clear necessity for small ones.

 Pivoting an experiment for a month or two won’t kill your business.
 Start small and measure results.
 Once the initial onboarding process is over, you’ll likely stick to the PM system for the foreseeable future.